buildpacks/docs/content/docs/tools/gitlab.md

 <!--more-->

 ## Use
-To use the CNB integration, you need to configure the Auto DevOps feature, as discussed [here][devops-guide].
+To use the CNB integration, you need to configure the Auto DevOps feature, as discussed in [the DevOps guide][devops-guide].
 At that point, you can opt in to using Cloud Native Buildpacks by following the steps in their [CNB documentation][use-cnbs].

 This may look like the following in your `.gitlab-ci.yml` file: